iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/employeeempowermentandthefuture.md

-Employee Empowerment and The Future
+Employee empowerment and the future
 ===================================

 We believe that we can uniquely empower our employees and create meaningful